Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Adversarial Learning for Nonlinear Dynamical Systems

-\paragraph{Model training.} To capture the attack impact on the estimation error, the first challenge lies in the fact that the actual true state of the plant $x_t$ is not available to the attacker; rather only sensor measurements $y_t$ are known.
-Thus, we start with a result showing that under some mild assumptions, the sensor measurements can be directly~used.
+\paragraph{\textbf{Model training.}} To capture the attack impact on the estimation error $\Delta x_t$ from~\eqref{eq:Delta}, the first challenge is that the actual true system state $x_t$ is not available to the attacker; instead, only sensor measurements $y_t$ are known.
+We show that under some mild assumptions, the sensor measurements can be directly~used.